 What advantages do online sellers have in using popular e-commerce platforms in Southeast Asia?

-Online sellers benefit from the established storefronts of popular e-commerce platforms, gaining direct access to a large base of monthly visitors and a diverse target audience.
-This early adoption of digital platforms gives sellers a competitive edge in the rapidly evolving internet economy of Southeast Asia.
+Online sellers benefit from the established storefronts of popular e-commerce platforms.
+They gain direct access to a large base of monthly visitors and a diverse target audience.
+This gives sellers a competitive edge in the rapidly evolving internet economy of Southeast Asia.

 In what ways do international businesses leverage the e-commerce market in Southeast Asia?

 International businesses leverage the e-commerce market in Southeast Asia by partnering with top online marketplaces to gain exposure in the region.
-This allows them to tap into the growing consumer base in Southeast Asian countries and benefit from the region’s increasing cross-border e-commerce activities.
+This allows them to tap into the growing consumer base in this region and benefit from increasing cross-border e-commerce activities.

 How does the business model of third-party marketplaces differ from traditional e-commerce platforms?